julanu/simple-python-service/README.md

 # simple-python-service
-A simple Python HTTP service project
+A simple Python HTTP service project that doesn't do much beside display a simple page